LightJason/lightjason.github.io/content/tutorials/environment.md

 jsonld: ["techarticle", "course"]
 ---

+{{% gitter tutorials %}}

 LightJason system architecture does not require any environment, but you can easily write your own.
 Based on the _asynchronous and parallel_ execution model in LightJason you have to create thread-safe data structures for your environment to avoid any [race condition](https://en.wikipedia.org/wiki/Race_condition).

 __Keep in mind that all calls of the environment are done in parallel and asynchronously, so your environment must handle these access correctly.__